1) Pseudonymisation maturity

 This page contains the full service description of the assessment (method, deliverables, boundaries).

-Multi-site or heterogeneous environments are quoted project-by-project after a free initial call.
+More complex environments (multiple sites, heterogeneous systems) are priced project-by-project — after a free initial call.

 You complete a structured questionnaire on your current infrastructure, data processes, and regulatory context.
 No call required—everything in writing.